Immortal Samsara: Plot

 Yu Mo became a powerful ally for Yan-Dan when she starts her life after descending into the mortal world.
 It took a while for Yu Mo to find Yan-Dan.

 Ye-Lan Mountains also became their stable home together.
 Yan-Dan doesn't remember anything of her previous life, but she still wants to be the best playwright.
-In order to help Yan-Dan realize her wish, Yu Mo takes her to travel around the world, to "do one good deed every day" & experience life.
+In order to help Yan-Dan realize her wish, Yu Mo takes her to travel around the world, to "do one good deed every day" and experience life.

-Tang Zhou (Lord Ying-Yuan mortal form/life), disciple of Ling Xiao sect of Taoism specializing in exorcism, left the sect to go out & gain experience of the world outside.
+Tang Zhou (Lord Ying-Yuan mortal form/life), disciple of Ling Xiao sect of Taoism specializing in exorcism, left the sect to go out and gain experience of the world outside.
 After Tang Zhou is attacked, his Celestial vest is damaged.
-Li-Mu, who is monitoring Lord Ying-Yuan's progress, saw Tang Zhou was knocked out & ran over to revive him.
-Li-Mu tells him he used to be the sovereign lord & needs to repair his vest or his God Powers will destroy his body.
-In order to repair his vest, he needs to find the 4 Divine artifacts: 7 Luminious jade, Li Chen, Chu Mo, & Earthstop.
-While Yan-Dan was punishing an evil deed, she encountered detainment & persecution from Demon Slayer Tang Zhou.
-This starts a journey in which Yan-Dan and Tang Zhou both fought evil using wits, spells, & creativity.
+Li-Mu, who is monitoring Lord Ying-Yuan's progress, saw Tang Zhou was knocked out and ran over to revive him.
+Li-Mu tells him he used to be the sovereign lord and needs to repair his vest or his God Powers will destroy his body.
+In order to repair his vest, he needs to find the 4 Divine artifacts: 7 Luminious jade, Li Chen, Chu Mo, and Earthstop.
+While Yan-Dan was punishing an evil deed, she encountered detainment and persecution from Demon Slayer Tang Zhou.
+This starts a journey in which Yan-Dan and Tang Zhou both fought evil using wits, spells, and creativity.
 Shared woe, love, betrayal, hate, greed, loss, etc. She helps Tang Zhou find the four Divine artifacts needed to repair his Celestial vest.
 Tang Zhou, Yan-Dan, and Yu Mo discovered one mysterious thing after another.
-Finding the 4 divine artifacts, they discover more mysteries behind the events of the "War of Genesis", the "Divine-Demon war" & the deaths of the 3 Sovereign Lords, Celestial Deity Bei-Ming & Star Deity Huan-Qin.
+Finding the 4 divine artifacts, they discover more mysteries behind the events of the "War of Genesis", the "Divine-Demon war" and the deaths of the 3 Sovereign Lords, Celestial Deity Bei-Ming and Star Deity Huan-Qin.
 Involving also the safety of all 3 Realms.